Season 2, Episode 6: “Phase Space”

 Some of Maeve’s Japanese friends opt not to go further with her, though she’s thanked for helping them to see a way towards their own liberation.
 She is a warrior and a leader, one who’s having a positive effect on those around her even if she’s got to kill a few people.
 Unlike Dolores, whose leadership’s already changed Teddy for the worse.
 The juxtaposed positions of Maeve and Dolores are especially interesting.
 Now, Maeve is going back to the plains of Westworld, where she’ll hopefully locate her daughter after all this time.

-Around a fire, Bill and Grace have a brief chat.
+Around a fire, Bill and Emily have a brief chat.
 The daughter and father are most certainly estranged.
 She was invited by Ms. Hale for a big gala.
-The two talk about their shared connection – his wife, her mother – and Grace also taunts dad a bit, using Westworld itself against him somewhat.
+The two talk about their shared connection – his wife, her mother – and Emily also taunts dad a bit, using Westworld itself against him somewhat.
 She claims she’s there to drag him back to the real world, rather than let him go “suicide by robot” or whatever else he plans on doing.
 However, his obsession is deep and dark.
 He’s not going to walk out of there like he says when he lies to his daughter.

 Elsie and Bernard get to one of the other facilities, where he puts himself in a machine to allow his brain’s core to be taken out.
 Doesn’t even have time to let the pain go numb, but Bernie says fuck it, man.
 While Elsie does her thing, Bernard wakes up someplace else, on a train.
 He’s heading into Sweetwater, in fact.
 Then he walks into town, wandering like a ghost.